Blips (TV series)

-Blips is a British comedy children's television series from Ragdoll Productions, which first aired on CITV (on the ITV Network) on 29 September 2005.
+Blips is a British comedy children's television series produced by Ragdoll Productions which was first broadcast on 29 September 2005.
 It starred Robin Stevens as Mr. Perfect and Patricia Routledge as the narrator.
-The 26 episodes were written by Alan Dapre & Robin Stevens.
-Since 2009, the show has been difficult to find, due to it not getting a home media release of any kind, and has been regarded as lost.
-The show features the 3D animated 'Blips' (a group of purple blobs that wreak havoc in each episode) characters alongside the main protagonist Mr Perfect.
+Its 26 episodes were written by Alan Dapré and Robin Stevens.
+Since 2009, the show has been difficult to find because it did not get a home media release; it is regarded as lost.
+The show features 3D-animated Blips (a group of purple blobs that wreak havoc in each episode) alongside the main protagonist, Mr Perfect.

 Plot

-In every episode, Mr. Perfect would aim to show the viewers how to perform a job or task perfectly.
-These are ranged from serving ice cream or using exercising equipment.
-Once it is all done, the blips would rewind the footage before the narrator would say he was perfect at the job and start all over again.
-This time, the blips would ruin Mr. Perfect's work progress by setting traps or tampering with machines to make them go wrong.
-After this, Perfect would give up on doing the job or task, and the show would cut to the credits, with Perfect relaxing with a cup of tea and walking home.
+In every episode, Mr. Perfect aims to show viewers how to perform a task (such as serving ice cream or using exercise equipment) perfectly.
+Once the task is done, the Blips rewind the footage before the narrator can say he was perfect at the job and start all over again.
+This time, the Blips ruin Mr. Perfect's progress by setting traps or tampering with machines.
+After this, Mr. Perfect gives up on doing the task, and the show cuts to the credits, which show Mr. Perfect relaxing with a cup of tea and walking home.